khurram-uworx/khurram-uworx.github.io/_posts/2025-06-19-Cognitive-Load.md

   * Reading poorly formatted, inconsistent, or overly abstracted code.
   * Struggling with bad documentation or unclear variable names.

+**🚨 Imposed Extraneous Cognitive Load – something we all silently suffer from**

+It's not always the code that's hard – sometimes it's everything around it.
+- Git repos with tons of branches, unclear naming, and a non-standard default branch name
+- PR overload – dozens open at once, many stale, unclear reviewers
+- Jira chaos – multiple boards, too many task types, uncategorized items, bloated backlog, and “in progress” that’s just a black hole.

+None of these are technically hard problems, but they drain attention, increase context switching, and reduce flow

 ---

 ### 3. **Germane Cognitive Load**